 Sustainability Volunteering.
 Adopt-a-BeachTM and Friends of the Chicago River Events: For several years, volunteers from Chapman's Chicago office have volunteered their time to clean up 12th Street Beach in partnership with the Alliance for the Great Lakes.
 The Adopt-a-BeachTM stewardship program promotes a collective responsibility to keep beaches around the Great Lakes clean and safe.
 In 2016, volunteers participated in a River Action Day in partnership with the Friends of the Chicago River, an advocacy group that has been working to improve the conservation and health of the river for almost 30 years.

 Blue Jeans Go Green Recycling Program.
-In 2015, Chapman held a denim recycling event and collected over 100 pairs of jeans and other denim items.
+Chapman has held a denim recycling events and collected pairs of jeans and other denim items.
 The Blue Jeans Go GreenTM program collects denim throughout the country and recycles it into UltraTouch™ denim insulation.
 A portion of the insulation is distributed to not-for-profit organizations such as Habitat for Humanity® to build homes in communities in need.